kassonlab/gmxapi-scripts/README.md

 Sample scripts for running some high-level tasks including ensemble simulation in gmxapi.

+### As of 2022, we recommend using https://github.com/kassonlab/gmxapi-tutorials as the entry point for learning and demonstrating gmxapi.

-These scripts demonstrate current and near-term planned functionality under subtasks of GROMACS issue [2045](https://redmine.gromacs.org/issues/2045) and as outlined in the [roadmap](https://redmine.gromacs.org/projects/gromacs/repository/revisions/master/entry/python_packaging/roadmap.rst)
+These scripts demonstrate 2019 and planned functionality under subtasks of GROMACS issue [2045](https://redmine.gromacs.org/issues/2045) and as outlined in the [roadmap](https://redmine.gromacs.org/projects/gromacs/repository/revisions/master/entry/python_packaging/roadmap.rst)